erika-luna/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a Junior Policy Analyst at the International Institute for Sustainable Development, working with the State of Sustainability Initiatives.
-I have more than four years of research experience in socio-environmental systems employing various quantitative and qualitative data analysis methods.
+I have research and advisory services experience in socio-environmental systems employing various quantitative and qualitative data analysis methods.